April 7, 2017, In Family Law

 If you or someone you love are dealing with domestic violence, or the threat of domestic violence, it’s important for you to know that you are not alone and that there are legal resources available to you during this difficult time.

-That’s where the compassionate, skilled attorneys at Whitmarsh Family Law, PC come in.
-Our law office is dedicated to family law-related issues, including cases involving domestic violence or the threat of domestic abuse.
+That’s where the compassionate, skilled attorneys at WHITMARSH FAMILY LAW, PC come in.
+Our law office in in Los Angeles, CA is dedicated to family law-related issues, including cases involving domestic violence or the threat of domestic abuse.
 We understand that dealing with these types of cases is never easy, especially when it involves the threat of physical harm.
 That’s why our team is committed to working with you to assess your case and quickly determine what protective measures may be available.
-If necessary, our attorneys also have the experience and legal knowledge necessary to argue your case in a court of law.
+If necessary, our Los Angeles divorce attorneys also have the experience and legal knowledge necessary to argue your case in a court of law.

-Do not delay – our firm is prepared to stand by and support you as you navigate this difficult time.
-To schedule a complimentary initial consultation to explore your legal options with our firm, contact Whitmarsh Family Law, PC at (310) 552-3505.
+Do not delay – our Family attorney law firm in Los Angeles is prepared to stand by and support you as you navigate this difficult time.
+To schedule a complimentary initial consultation to explore your legal options with our firm, contact WHITMARSH FAMILY LAW, PC at (310) 552-3505.